konnectors/cozy-konnector-template/README.md

 ### How does the cozy-stack run the connector ?

-The cozy-stack runs the connector in a rkt container to be sure it does not affect the environment.
+The cozy-stack runs the connector in a nsjail container to be sure it does not affect the environment.

 The connector is run by calling npm start with the following envrionment variables :